Beat the Clock: Bonus Stunt

 Some time during every episode (between normal stunts), a bell would sound.
 The couple playing at the time would attempt the Bonus Stunt for the Bonus Prize that started at $100 in cash.
 If the stunt was not beaten, it would be attempted the next week with $100 added to the prize.
 When it was beaten, it was retired from the show and a new Bonus Stunt began the next week at $100.
 The bonus (as the name suggests) did not affect the regular game, and win or lose the couple continued the regular clocks wherever they left off.
 Beginning in August 1954, the starting amount for each Bonus Stunt was raised to $500, still increasing $100 each week.

 Bonus Stunts were harder than the usual $100 and $200 clocks and sometimes reached $2,000 and even $3,000 on rare occasions.
 The first time the Bonus reached $1,000 was on February 28, 1953, when it was won for that amount.
 In 1956, the Bonus Stunt was replaced by the Super Bonus.

-There was usually a special technique for performing the stunt that had to be figured out, but even then, the stunt was usually difficult enough to require some skill or luck once the technique was realized.
-Viewers would usually try to figure it out and after a few weeks on the air viewers would often get it (sometimes Collyer would remark that viewers had been writing in and he would give certain dimensions of the props used so viewers could try to figure it out at home).

-Usually either contestants themselves would start appearing on the show with the technique in mind, or audience members would shout it out to try to help them.
-A stunt would usually take a few weeks before the audience realized the technique, and then a few more weeks before someone was able to properly employ it.